brentstewart/nextpertise/content/posts/230509_Word2Obsidian.md

 ## Automating the script

 So the script is ready.
 I can run it and it will monitor the _doc2obs_ directory until I stop it or reboot.
-The next step is to make that something that just runs automatically, so I don't have to open a shell and worry about restarting it.
+The next step is to make this into something that just runs automatically, so I don't have to open a shell and worry about restarting it.

 Here I'll refer back to the process I used in [Automatically adding Hugo articles to Obsidian](/230313_blog2obsidian/), which is to use __cron__.
 That script ran periodically and this one runs continuously, so we'll modify the approach to ask __cron__ to run it once at startup.

-crontab -e
+    crontab -e  # gets us into edit mode
+    # add below entry
     @reboot /home/brent/watch-doc2obs.sh

 ## Things to fix
 This does what I need it to do, but I have a few ideas about how it could be improved.
 I'm not sure if I'll ever get to them, but they're worth noting.